Romania travel guide

 Starting from Bucharest

 If you don't have much time on your hands, you can choose a day trip from Bucharest.
-If you're looking to visit some of the most popular places in Romania, you should check our day trip to Bran Castlewhich also includes the Peles Castle and a visit to the medieval city of Brasov.
-You may also decide on a Transfagarasan road trip, that will take you to the Vidraru Dam and Balea Lake, or a trip to Zarnesti Bear Sanctuary to see the bears and then go to visit Bran Castle.
+If you're looking to visit some of the most popular places in Romania, you should check out our day trip to Bran Castle, which also includes the Peles Castle and a visit to the medieval city of Brasov.
+You may also decide on a Transfagarasan road trip, which will take you to the Vidraru Dam and Balea Lake, or a trip to Zarnesti Bear Sanctuary to see the bears and then go to visit Bran Castle.

-We have prepared something even for those that are interested in Romania as the Dracula's country.
-If you want to explore the legend of Count Dracula with all the related landmarks and locations that were an inspiration for the vampire legends, we have prepared this eight days Dracula Tour.
+We have prepared something even for those who are interested in Romania as Dracula's country.
+If you want to explore the legend of Count Dracula with all the related landmarks and locations that were an inspiration for the vampire legends, we have prepared this eight-day Dracula Tour.

-For those coming on a river cruising along the Danube river, we can prepare custom tours according with their time and preferences.
+For those coming on a river cruising along the Danube River, we can prepare custom tours according to their time and preferences.

 Starting from Cluj Napoca

-As a Cluj Travel Agency, we have prepared a complete Cluj City Tour for every traveler interested in exploring the city.
-Cluj has an excellent geographical positioning for trips to everyone that wants to start their trip to Transylvania.
+As a Cluj Travel Agency, we have prepared a complete Cluj City Tour for every traveller interested in exploring the city.
+Cluj has an excellent geographical positioning for trips to everyone who wants to start their trip to Transylvania.
 Cluj Airport has quite good connections, so make sure to check if you have a direct flight to Cluj.
-From there, our destinations guide can take you on the beaten path of Transylvania villages spread on the Carpathian Mountains or a trip along the most beautiful road in the world: the Transfagarsan road.
+From there, our destination guide can take you on the beaten path of Transylvania villages spread on the Carpathian Mountains or on a trip along the most beautiful road in the world: the Transfagarsan Road.

 previous next